Fair Credit Reporting Act Disclosures

 Ultimately, the Perri Court held that to be awarded attorneys’ fees under § 1681n(c) of the FCRA, a defendant must show that the motion or complaint was filed in bad faith or for purposes of harassment.
 It is not enough that a pleading or motion in question later turned out to be baseless.

-Court Certifies Class of 5M Walmart Applicants in Background Check Suit
+Court Certifies Class of 5M Walmart Candidates in Background Check Suit

 A California district court has certified a class of approximately 5 million people who once applied to Walmart in a suit alleging background check violations (Pitre v.
 Walmart Stores, Inc., No. 17-cv-01281 (C.D.
 Cal.
 Jan.
 17, 2019)).
 The lawsuit alleges that Walmart willfully included extraneous information in disclosure forms and procured investigative reports without informing class members of their right to request a written summary of their rights under California and federal law.
 The court concluded that the proposed class met the requirements for certification and also agreed to add two additional class representatives.
 Walmart is now one of several employers that have recently faced allegations of improper background check procedures, in violation of the federal Fair Credit Reporting Act (FCRA) and/or state law.